NullCGT/CrecelleHack/doc/variantfixes.md

   in a random material.
 - Increasing the pet handling skill increases the max number of pets you can have (and increase it by 1 generally).
+- Added the mintroduce patch from SpliceHack (code from xNetHack)

 # 1.5.1
 ## Objects